Type-safe code from your

 Exits non-zero if committed files are stale.
 Wire it into CI and never merge drift again.

-Built for repos that take generated code seriously.
+Everything you need to take generated code seriously.

 Deterministic outputs